Components

 Calls to action

 - Max 3 CTAs.
-A card should not contain more than three calls-to-action (CTAs).
+A card should not contain more than three calls to action (CTAs).

 - Secondary and tertiary actions.
 Secondary and tertiary actions can use the secondary variation of action link, an active or other link variation, or a default link.